-This is actually the paradox which serves as a title for this White Paper but is not really explained in the body of the document.
+This is actually the paradox which serves as a title for this The white paper is one of the pillars of a B2B content marketing strategy.
+It is proof of your expertise. but is not really explained in the body of the document.
 On the one hand, all ROI calculations for Information Systems whatever they are are essential and at the same time, they do trigger criticism or even doubts or incredulity.

 There is also another even greater paradox about the return on investment for Information Systems in general.
 Let’s take as an example one of the most popular of them, and one of the most pervasive, I mean electronic mail messaging.
 There is no doubt that we need Email to do business.